LIFE Oak Processionary

 Nectar index

-In the first instance, the effect of verge management on vegetation will be examined.
-The habitat quality for natural enemies (and pollinators) will be evaluated by establishing a nectar index.
+In the first instance, we examined the effect of verge management on vegetation.
+The habitat quality for natural enemies (and pollinators) was evaluated by establishing a nectar index.
 This index is based on the number of flowering plants.
-The measurements for this will be taken annually, in June and July.
+The measurements for this were taken annually, in June and July.

 Parasite levels in the oak processionary nests

-The degree of parasitic activity in the oak processionary will be compared between the various methods of verge management.
-To this end, three oak processionary nests will be gathered each year during the summer months.
-All parasitoids will then be collected from the nests, counted and the species identified.
+We compared the degree of parasitic activity in the oak processionary between the various methods of verge management.
+To this end, three oak processionary nests were gathered each year during the summer months.
+All parasitoids were then collected from the nests, counted and the species identified.

 Population size – oak processionary

-In order to establish the impact of verge management and the number of parasitoid wasps and flies on the oak processionary, the number and size of the nests will be measured each year too.
+In order to establish the impact of verge management and the number of parasitoid wasps and flies on the oak processionary, we also measured the number and size of the nests each year.